Ziyadsk/Notes/vim/README.md

 Vim is powerful, fast and efficient due to its ability to seprates the idea of actions,moving and editing of a file.

-Vim has 12 modes but these 3 are the most important:
+Vim has more than 10 modes but these 4 are the most important:

 - **Normal** mode
 - **Insert** mode